55 years after riots, Watts section of LA still bears scars | WTOP

 “All I’m doing is taking my stand and doing my part,” she said.

-Gipson attributes his success partly to hardworking parents who did not spare him from discipline.
-They taught him to respect others, and neighbors also looked out for him.
+Gipson attributes his success partly to hardworking parents — a father who was a truck driver and a mother who was a domestic worker — who did not spare him from discipline.
+They taught him to respect others, and neighbors also looked out for him and told his parents when he was out of line.

 There was immense pressure to join a gang, and he wanted to be part of one.
-But Gipson said the leader wouldn’t let him, partly because he was afraid of Gipson’s mother.
+But Gipson said the leader wouldn’t let him join, partly because he was afraid of Gipson’s mother.

 Gipson’s turning point came in middle school when he overcame a speech impediment and low self-esteem and was elected class president.